Afrojack: Musical career

 In September 2022, Afrojack announced "Jack to the Future" US tour.
 The tour includes fifteen cities.

 Wall Recordings

 Since 2007, Afrojack runs his own label, Wall Recordings, which represents producers including KIIDA, Apster, D-Wayne, D.O.D, Karim Mika, and others.
 The label used to operate as a sub-label to Spinnin' Records until late January 2016.
 Tom & Jame's Burn Down marked the last release of Wall Recordings as a sub-label.
 After going independent for a while, it became a sub-label to Armada Music in 2017, until it became independent again in 2019.

 Personal life

-Afrojack and Paris Hilton dated for six months while he was producing her second album.